 Check Eligibility Requirements | Watch the Training Plan Instructional Video | Begin the Training Plan | Create the Training Plan Phases | Answer Phase Questions | Review and Sign Training Plan | Send the Training Plan to the Participant

 The DS-7002 Training/Internship Placement Plan, or the Training Plan, is a Department of State-required document for all J-1 Interns and Trainees.
 The purpose of the Training Plan is to create a comprehensive framework of what the Intern or Trainee will be doing and how they will be trained throughout their program

-Note: It is important that the Training Plan be completed in detail, as this document will be presented during the Intern or Trainee’s interview at the U.S. Embassy.
+NOTE: It is important that the Training Plan be completed in detail, as this document will be presented during the participant’s interview at the U.S. Embassy.
 It will also be uploaded to SEVIS, the Student and Exchange Visitor Information System, which is maintained by the Department of Homeland Security.

 - Click on the “Training Plans” tab in your online account.
 Select the intern or trainee for whom you wish to create a training plan.

 - Complete all forms in the Host Forms section of the Training Plan (A "" will appear for each section when completed).

 - IMPORTANT: You will only need to complete the Company Basics once.
 The information will be saved and carried over for future applicants.
 Do not revise the Company Basics unless there has been a change in address, phone number, DUNS #, FEIN #, or Annual Revenue for this specific location.

 - If your company has multiple locations, you will need to create a Host Employer Application for EACH site.
 Do not update the Company Basics address if you will be hosting participants at multiple locations.
 Contact us to add additional locations to your current employer record.